HackerLoop/rotonde-uavtalk/README.md

 go build
 ```

-You now have an executable called `bridge` is this directory, just head to the next section to know how to launch it.
+You now have an executable called `bridge` in src/github.com/openflylab/bridge from the installation path,
+just head to the next section to know how to launch it.

 If something went wrong, please post the resut to these commands in a new issue.